tomwhartung/always_reading_books/quotes/art/aesthetics-a_very_short_introduction-bence_nanay.md

 p.
 4.

-### Non-'Western' aesthetics
+### Non-"Western" aesthetics

 Artifacts have been made everywhere in the world.
 Music too.
 Stories as well.
-Nonetheless, when you go into almost any major museum in the world, you are likely to encounter objects made in the 'West' (Europe and, if it's a museum or modern art, maybe
+Nonetheless, when you go into almost any major museum in the world, you are likely to encounter objects made in the "West" (Europe and, if it's a museum or modern art, maybe
-[page break] also North America - I will use scare-quotes around 'West' throughout the book to indicate that the 'West' is obviously not a unitary concept).
+[page break] also North America - I will use scare-quotes around "West" throughout the book to indicate that the "West" is obviously not a unitary concept).

 pp. 5-6.